 And it's not just my husband.
 Most people have trouble visualizing spaces without a design board to look at first.
 That's why one of my top interior design tips is to take the time to create a design board for each space you work on in your home.
 Skipping this step is one of the biggest interior design mistakes I see.
 You can read about other design mistakes I see often in this post.

 So why do people skip this step so often?
-Two reasons: 1) they have no idea what a digital mood board is and/or, 2) they understand the concept but assume that special software and graphic design skills are needed.
+Two reasons: 1) they have no idea what digital design boards are and/or, 2) they understand the concept but assume that special software and graphic design skills are needed.
 The good news is that you can make digital design boards for FREE and without any special software or skills.

 Before we dive into the tutorial, I want to answer some common questions I receive about creating design boards/mood boards.

 Mood boards/design boards are just an arrangement of images that depict how you want a room or space to look.
 Here is an example of one I created for my home office.